stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 E2E test:

-It requires a fully functional system and tests the interaction of all components of the application (Ceph, back-end, front-end).
+It requires a fully functional system and tests the interaction of all components of the application (Stone, back-end, front-end).
 E2E tests are designed to mimic the behavior of the user when interacting with the application
 - for example when it comes to workflows like creating/editing/deleting an item.
 Also the tests should verify that certain items are displayed as a user would see them